Thought Leadership Content That Positions Your SaaS as Category Leader

 Category framework: Defined "Process Automation Maturity Model" with 5 levels.
 Created simple assessment (10 questions) showing where prospects were.
 Automatically positioned them as beginners needing basic automation (company's strong suit).

 Executive commentary: Founder published regular insights on industry trends.
 When major news happened, founder was quoted.
-Within 18 months, became recognized voice in automation.
+Within 18 months, became recognised voice in automation.

 Results after 18 months: